 To prevent congestion on the roads and to avoid driving continually around the airport, we invite you to use the FREE CellParc waiting lot.
 You can park there for free for two hours.

 Air Transat playground

 The Air Transat Playground has been set up in the International jetty for children under 7 years old.
-Various games and colouring books will make waiting for their flight more pleasant.
+Various games will make waiting for their flight more pleasant.

 Aéroports de Montréal is pleased to offer Montréal–Trudeau users free high-speed wireless internet access everywhere in the terminal.
 To log on to the ADM network, YUL Wi-Fi, simply open your browser and agree to the terms and conditions of use when prompted, for up to 60 minutes of free browsing.
 For more time, simply start a new session.